-Jackie Gordon for Representative
+Jackie Gordon for Congress US House of Representative

 • New York: Democratic Gov. Andrew Cuomo has announced that all voters will have a valid excuse to be able to cast absentee ballots in New York's June 23 presidential and down-ballot primaries.
 New York is one of a number of states that ordinarily require voters to have an excuse in order to vote absentee, and a constitutional amendment that Democrats passed to remove the excuse requirement in 2019 won't be able to take effect until after 2022 at the earliest.

 • New York: A handful of Democratic lawmakers are renewing their efforts to pass a bill to expand online voter registration in New York City, which currently only covers voters with a DMV-issued ID and is therefore unavailable for a large number of voters given the high proportion of city residents who do not drive.
 The heavily Democratic City Council passed a law to do just that in 2017, but the state Board of Elections stymied the council by adding additional barriers.

 • New York: Democratic Attorney General Tish James has asked Gov. Andrew Cuomo, a fellow Democrat, to issue an executive order mandating that all New Yorkers be sent mail-in ballots so that they can vote from home in New York's April 28 presidential primary.
 A special election for the state's vacant 27th Congressional District is also set for the date.